Knowledge Strata

 Role specification, interview rubric, competency framework, reference-check template.

 Reading cultural fit.
 When a credentialed candidate is the wrong bet for this team.
-Which managers can handle which personalities.
 When the borderline candidate is the right long-term choice.

 Watch for hollow codification

-A pricing decision on a large enterprise deal — the kind every sales organisation makes every quarter — moves through all four layers before the right number is reached.
+One enterprise deal moves through all four layers before you get to the right number.
 This is the shape of real work.

 L1

-Commercial negotiation craft.
-Discount trading, concession sequencing, terms, walk-away discipline.
-Any qualified salesperson carries these from one company to the next.
+Discount trading, concession sequencing, walk-away discipline.
+Any qualified salesperson carries these between companies.

 L2

-Enterprise pricing economics.
-CAC payback, gross-margin floors, multi-year discount mechanics, how ARR compounds, what a precedent-setting concession costs across the rest of the pipeline.
-Requires sector experience to read correctly.
+CAC payback, margin floors, what a precedent-setting concession costs the pipeline.
+Requires sector experience to read.

 L3a

-This company’s discount matrix.
-Approval thresholds by deal size, named deal-desk approvers, standard concession catalogue, margin floors by segment, terms that require CFO sign-off.
+Approval thresholds by deal size, named deal-desk approvers, terms requiring CFO sign-off.
 Written down.
-Retrievable.
+On file.

 L3b

-How the regional VP actually decides on the borderline deal.
-Which customer will expand from a modest landing deal.
+Which customer will expand from a small landing deal.
 When to trade price for a reference.
-How to read whether the CFO opposite is bluffing.
-Which concessions quietly set precedent the rest of the pipeline will inherit.
+Which concessions quietly set precedent.
 Unwritten.
 Held in the VP.

-AI can do the top two layers today; it can read the third if you feed it the right documents; the fourth is where the work stays human.
-Pillar 1 tells you which is which.
-Pillar 2 activates each layer by deploying AI where it fits.
-Pillar 3 asks how the shape of your work changes when that line moves.
+AI can do the top two layers today.
+It can read the third if you feed it the right documents.
+The fourth is where the work stays human.

 What the audit gives you